-The trustees present their report and accounts for the year ended 30 June 2013.
+The trustees present their report and accounts for the year ended 30 June 2014.

-The accounts have been prepared in accordance with the accounting policies set out in note 1 to the accounts and comply with the charity's governing document, the Companies Act 2006, the Charities and Trustee Investment (Scotland) Act 2005, the Charities Accounts (Scotland) Regulations 2006 and the Statement of Recommended Practice, "Accounting and Reporting by Charities", issued in March 2005.
+The accounts have been prepared in accordance with the accounting policies set out in note 1 to the accounts and comply with the overning document, the Companies Act 2006, the Charities and Trustee Investment (Scotland) Act 2005, the Charities Accounts (Scotland) Regulations 2006 and the Statement of Recommended Practice, "Accounting and Reporting by Charities", issued in March 2005.